 Do you know what I find weird about My Hero Academia the setting and I’m not meaning Japan.
 I’m talking about the redundant and often overused, to the point that it has become defined as a genre; the High School setting.

 Making a left turn to Assassination Classroom where a group of Middle Schoolers try to assassinate their teacher Koro-sensei, but instead of hindering there efforts in killing him he actually teaches them how to assassinate him and along with this shows them how to handle school work in the most effective method while fighting against a school system that always wants them to fail.
 This is where the story appropriately uses the school setting as it’s about teacher trying to teach his students.
 This show is actually about school and the scenes where they are tasked with beating a question is done rather spectacularly with guns and knifes and explosions, lot’s of explosions.
-In this school it is a place where learning actually takes place and the characters actually learn this isn’t High School but Middle School but is still a place of education where our characters actually go to there classes.
+In this school it is a place where learning actually takes place and the characters actually learn and grow this isn’t High School but Middle School but is still a place of education where our characters actually do school work.

-The students of U.A are learning and growing, they don’t come to realisation on their own and instead by the mentorship of others around them do they change, which makes it so relatable to us.
+The students of U.A are learning and growing in leaps and bounds some incredibly fast others going a bit slower, they don’t come to realisation on their own and instead by the mentorship of others around them do they change, which makes it so relatable to us.
 As much as we hate to admit rarely do we come to conclusions by ourselves it is through others who help us see what was staring at us in the face.
-That’s one of the reasons I can’t be bored of the show the setting is used in a that I rarely see, a place where you can learn instead of just another place.
+That’s one of the reasons I can’t be bored of the show the setting is used in a that I rarely see, a place where you can learn and it does not forget this.